WilsonLTL/HKBU_Smart_Elevator/readme.md

     "dstFNO":int
 }
 ```
-PID: The unqiue ID of each passenger in 4 digital : String <br >
+PID: The unique ID of each passenger in 4 digital : String <br >
 srcFNO: The current floor of the panel : Integer <br >
 dstFNO: The floor that passenger want to go : Integer <br >